WPChill/imageseo-wordpress/readme.txt

 == Changelog ==

+= 1.2.8 (03-23-2020) =
+- Improved: Add compatibility rename file with Imagify
+- [NEW]: We can replace the alts in fro on any type of content (Elementor, Beaver Builder, etc...).

 = 1.2.7 (03-16-2020) =
 - [NEW] : New process to rename images.
 Completely safe!
 - Improved : Checking for images that no longer exist in the library during bulk

 = 1.2.6 (03-08-2020) =
-- Improved : Remove cache report so that the data is always up to date
+- Improved: Remove cache report so that the data is always up to date
-- Improved : Image query improvement
+- Improved: Image query improvement

 = 1.2.5 (03-01-2020) =
 - New: Social card compatible with Rank Math